nextreleaseio/next-release/content/blog/2020-40-23-python-choices-enums.md

 python 3.6, we've been gradually adding type annotations and dataclasses for some of our key data structures.

-Enums are something I've wanted from the Django ecosystem: the added developer experience of autocomplete and ability to change labels without changing the underlying data an important improvement.
+Enums are something I've wanted from the Django ecosystem: the added developer experience of autocomplete and ability to change labels without changing the underlying data is an important improvement.

 For Django fields that include `Choices`, this is particularly evident.
 When you don't use a field or specific choice often.
 It's a pain to look-up the model definition to see what all the choices are.